ahuacate/pve-medialab/README.md

-sudo apt install subversion -y && sudo apt install software-properties-common -y && sudo add-apt-repository ppa:deluge-team/ppa -y && sudo apt-get update && sudo apt-get install deluged deluge-webui deluge-console -y
+sudo apt install subversion -y && sudo apt install software-properties-common -y && sudo add-apt-repository ppa:deluge-team/ppa -y &&
+# sudo add-apt-repository ppa:deluge-team/stable && # Plugins dont work in v2
+sudo apt-get update &&
+sudo apt-get install deluged deluge-webui deluge-console -y
 ```
+You will receive the following prompts:
+~At the prompt `As the maintainer of this PPA, you can now support me on Patreon` press `[ENTER]`.~
 At the prompt `Configuring libssl1.1:amd64` select `<Yes>`.

 ### 4.09 Download Deluge Plugins and settings files - Ubuntu 18.04